jbardet87/cldhio_statuspage/content/issues/2023-07-01-stopgaming.md

 ---
-title: Maintenance Announcement
+title: Server has been put on hold
 date: 2023-07-01 00:00:00
 severity: disrupted
 affected:
-  - "Gaming server 1"
+  - gaming_server_1
 section: issue
 ---